 What is Safeguarding?

-Child protection is a reactive approach.
-It is part of a safeguarding process but details the action to follow when a child is identified as suffering from, or likely to suffer from serious harm – for example, a disclosure or suspected abuse and neglect.
+Child protection is the action taken to address suspected or known cases of child abuse or neglect.
+A reactive approach, it is part of the safeguarding process but details the action to follow when a child is or likely to experience harm.

 Through safeguarding and child protection education, systems and strategies you can create a safer organisation and community for our tamariki.
 Safeguarding Children can help you on this journey.